visenze/visearch-widget-swift/README.md

 - Range filter (e.g. for price) ([ViFilterItemRange](https://visenze.github.io/visearch-widget-swift/Classes/ViFilterItemRange.html))
 - Multi-selection category filter (e.g. for product category, brand) ([ViFilterItemCategory](https://visenze.github.io/visearch-widget-swift/Classes/ViFilterItemCategory.html))

+Screenshot below is using Search by Color as an example, however the sample code for creating filters can be applied to all widgets.

 <img src="./docs/images/filter.png" width="1000">